Terminus-Suborbital-Research-Program/NixOS-ELARA/README.md

-# JUPITER Operating System Configuation
+# ELARA Operating System Configurations
 This is the operating system configuration `nixos` flake for our ejectable interferometer ODIN and our spacecraft bus JUPITER.
 It will boot up a chosen system into a headless environment - the only offline item will be the ZeroTier VPN, that must be provisioned by Ethan Pascuales in order to run.

 # Nix Commands